The Ultimate Guide to Regression Testing

 First, pinpoint which parts of the codebase have changed.
 This involves reviewing the code for modifications like bug fixes, new features, or performance enhancements.
 Understanding these changes helps focus testing efforts on the areas most likely affected by the updates.

-Select Test Cases
+Select the Right Test Cases

 Once you've identified the code changes, select the appropriate test cases.
 Prioritize tests that cover the modified code and those critical to your application's core functionality.
 This targeted approach ensures that the most important aspects of your software are thoroughly tested, minimizing the risk of overlooking potential problems.

-Execute Tests
+Execute Your Tests

 With your test cases selected, it's time to run them.
 You can do this manually or with automated testing tools, depending on the complexity and frequency of your tests.
 Scheduling automated tests at regular intervals helps maintain consistent quality and catch issues early.
 MuukTest offers test automation services to streamline this process and achieve comprehensive test coverage efficiently.

-Analyze Results
+Analyze the Results

 Finally, analyze the test results to determine which tests passed and which failed.
 Reviewing the outcomes helps identify any new defects introduced by the recent changes and provides valuable insights to improve future testing.
 This analysis also informs decisions about release readiness.

-Tools and Techniques
+Essential Tools and Techniques

 Effective regression testing relies on using the right approaches and tools.
 Let's explore some key techniques and tools that can help streamline your testing process.